enclustra/PsiIpPackage/CommandRef.md

     <tr>
       <td> definition </td>
       <td> No </td>
-      <td> Complete VLNV identifier of a existing interface definition
+      <td> Complete VLNV identifier of a existing interface abstraction definition
-			(e.g. "xilinx.com:interface:uart:1.0") or just the name (e.g. "uart").
+			(e.g. "xilinx.com:interface:uart_rtl:1.0") or just the name (e.g. "uart_rtl").
-			If multiple interface definitions with the same name are found, the user gets an error message with a list of all interfaces that were found.</td>
+			If multiple interface abstractions with the same name are found, the user gets an error message with a list of all interfaces that were found.</td>
     </tr>
     <tr>